 EB-5 Due Diligence

-We are immigration experts and cannot advise on the economics of a project.
+We are immigration experts and cannot advise on the economics or financial aspects of a project.
 Evaluating the RC immigration risk is quite complex, as it involves analysis of:

 Due Diligence Factors Investors Should Evaluate and Consider

 Is the RC approved by the USCIS or is the application pending?
 If the RC is approved, the investor should obtain a copy of the approval.

 What are the RC’s USCIS approved industries, and do these cover the industries involved in the project?